 Learn more on how to use eGift cards here.

 Manage your inventory.
 Throughout the year, keep close track of how many online gift cards you’ve sold in relation to your product inventory.
 You never want to risk having to turn a customer away because you goofed on supply.
-Digital gift cards are integrated right into your register and Dashboard, so you can sell, redeem, track, and reload without any additional tools.
+Digital gift cards are integrated right into your till system and Dashboard, so you can sell, redeem, track, and reload without any additional tools.
 Plus, eGift Cards show up in all your reporting.
 You can even export a full report of eGift Card sales right from your Square Dashboard.
 Additionally, think about the price points of the eGift Cards you’re offering (£20 are the most popular amount) and the merchandise that your business sells for those amounts.
-Remember that 1.75% fee when your customer buys an eGift Card in-store, or a 2.5% fee when your customer purchases one online through your eGift Card Order Site.
+Remember that you will only pay a 1.75% fee when your customer buys an eGift Card in-store, or a a fee of 1.9% for European cards and 2.9% for non-European cards when your customer purchases one online through your eGift Card Order Site.
 So, it makes sense for your team to sell more eGift cards at the register.
 Use Square’s inventory management to make sure you’ll have your most popular inventory in stock when customers will be using their eGift cards.

 Monitor customer behavior.
 Take the guesswork out of selling by getting to know your customers better.
+Square’s email marketing and customer engagement tools help you build a customer directory right from your register and provide valuable customer insights that help inform your business decisions.
 You can monitor private feedback that customers give through digital receipts.
 Meanwhile, Square Analytics shows you behaviours and patterns — how much customers spend and how often they return — arming you with the details you need to make the best decisions.
 Plus, Square’s free Dashboard app means that you can do all this no matter where you are.